seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 ### 8.2.
 Addressing Critical Information Gaps via Live Site Inspection

-While this report provides a robust foundation, several critical pieces of information necessary for a pixel-perfect and functionally identical replication can only be obtained through direct analysis of the live https://www.windowworldla.com/ website.
+While this report provides a robust foundation, several critical pieces of information necessary for a pixel-perfect and functionally identical replication can only be obtained through direct analysis of the live [Window World LA](https://www.windowworldla.com/) website.
 The provided documents explicitly note these gaps.

-#### Responsive Behavior Details:
+#### Responsive Behavior Details

 - **Action**: Thoroughly test the live site on multiple devices (smartphones, tablets, desktops) and screen emulators.
 - **Data to Collect**: Document specific layout changes, element resizing/stacking, image adaptations (cropping, different sources), and navigation menu transformations (e.g., hamburger menu functionality) at key breakpoints (e.g., 320px, 768px, 1024px).
 Capture screenshots and analyze CSS media queries.

-#### Precise CSS & JavaScript Implementation:
+#### Precise CSS & JavaScript Implementation

 - **Action**: Use browser developer tools to inspect the live site's code.
 - **Data to Collect**: Identify exact font families, sizes, weights, letter spacing, and line heights for all typographic elements.
 Compile a complete color palette with all hex codes.
 Document details of animations, transitions, and hover/active states for interactive elements.
 List all linked CSS stylesheets and JavaScript files, including any libraries or frameworks used (e.g., jQuery, Bootstrap).

-#### Complete Visual Asset URLs and Specifications:
+#### Complete Visual Asset URLs and Specifications

 - **Action**: Systematically browse the live site and use developer tools.
 - **Data to Collect**: Obtain direct URLs for all images, icons, and videos.
 Note original dimensions and file types for optimization purposes.

-#### Blog Single Post Page Template:
+#### Blog Single Post Page Template

 - **Action**: Navigate to several individual blog posts on the live site.
 - **Data to Collect**: Confirm the full structure of a single blog post page, including placement of title, metadata, main content, images, social sharing buttons (if any), author information, and comments section.
 Note any sidebar content.

-#### Social Sharing Functionality:
+#### Social Sharing Functionality

 - **Action**: Check blog posts and potentially other shareable content on the live site.
 - **Data to Collect**: Identify if social sharing buttons are present, which platforms are included, their visual style, and their placement.